-There’s a reason that Forbes listed Event Management as one of the top five most stressful jobs in America AGAIN in 2017 (it’s been in the top five for more than five years running) – only just losing out to police officers, airline pilots, firefighters, and military personnel.
+There’s a reason that Forbes listed Event Management as one of the top five most stressful jobs in America (it’s been in the top five for more than five years running) – only just losing out to police officers, airline pilots, firefighters, and military personnel.

 Sleepless nights.
 Last minute, complicated AV requests.
 Venue costs that could cover your child’s full four years at Harvard.
 Speakers uncommitted, cancelling, or showing up late.
 Balancing sales team demands and executive expectations against what your government customer really wants to hear.
 Wondering if everyone who registered will actually show up.
 The list of stress factors is endless when it comes to planning your public sector event.